If you have a Medicare drug plan and your state has issued a warning of a potential emergency or disaster:

 Using in-network pharmacies

 - You'll be able to move most prescriptions from one network pharmacy to another, and back to your regular pharmacy when the emergency or disaster ends.
 If you need help finding the closest network pharmacy, contact your Medicare drug plan.

 - You'll need to tell the new pharmacy the name of your regular pharmacy and which drugs you need refilled.

 Using out-of-network pharmacies

 - Contact your Medicare drug plan for information about their out-of-network rules.

 - When you buy your drugs at an out-of-network pharmacy, you'll probably have to pay full cost for the drugs at the time you fill your prescriptions.

 - To get a refund from your Medicare drug plan, submit a paper claim.
-Ask your plan where you should send your claim.
+Ask your plan where to send your claim.

 - If you paid full cost for the drugs, save your receipts so you can ask your Medicare drug plan if it'll refund you for your costs.
 You won't get a refund for the out-of-network cost-sharing amount.

 Additional (extended-day) supplies

-If you think you won't be able to return home for a long time, you may want to get an extended-day supply (a 60- to 90-day supply) of your prescription drugs.
+If you think you won't return home for a long time, you may want to get an extended-day supply (a 60- to 90-day supply) of your drugs.
 Ask your Medicare drug plan whether it offers extended-day supplies and which pharmacies you can use to get them.

 For more information on getting prescription drugs during an emergency or disaster, contact your Medicare drug plan.